tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 016.md

 - We encounter some [[Hooded Lanterns]] Scouts
 	- [[Aaron Grint]] lowers his hood - they tell him that he has been gone for weeks
 	- They escort us back into town
-- [[Keth]] takes "Goldie", aka "[[Fate Hope]]" to the [[Skull & Sword]] to see if she gets recognized
+- [[Keth Darklighter]] takes "Goldie", aka "[[Fate Hope]]" to the [[Skull & Sword]] to see if she gets recognized
 - The rest of the gang takes the dead wizard to the [[Red Lion Hotel]] to see [[River]], maybe she knows the guy?
 - Goldie says something to the Bartender, seemingly in thieves' cant
 - Some guy is told about her or something, turns white, immediately leaves
-- [[Keth]] is told that we did a service returning her, someone might be reaching her out.
+- [[Keth Darklighter]] is told that we did a service returning her, someone might be reaching her out.
 She receives a coin purse from the bartender as a thank you.
 She receives 136 gold
 - We carry the corpse of the wizard into the Red Lion Inn
 	- [[River]] and dead wizard man are wearing the same number of rings
 	- [[Osiris]] - she thought he'd left or they would never see him again